tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 ### Restoring Snapshots

-Nodes should have options for enabling state sync and/or fast sync, and a way to provide a trusted header hash for the light client.
+Nodes should have options for enabling state sync and/or fast sync, and be provided a trusted header hash for the light client.

 When starting an empty node with state sync and fast sync enabled, snapshots are restored as follows: